Edited by: Jessica Merritt

 If you’re looking for a great way to get to Central or Southern Africa, you can use 55,000 Aegean miles (transfer 135,000 Marriott Bonvoy points) for a one-way ticket in business class.

 For comparison, the same flight would cost 80,000 United miles.
 That’s a difference of 25,000 miles!

 Reaching provinces such as the Northwest Territories, Nunavut, and Yukon can be really expensive.
 We’re talking fares of $1,000 or more round-trip from the U.S. — and that’s for an economy ticket!

 If you use Air Canada’s Aeroplan, you can redeem as few as 6,000 points for one-way tickets in economy:

 This is definitely one of the better economy redemptions for a flight that doesn’t leave North America.

-Business class fares can easily cost you over $2,000.
-Again, Aeroplan comes in handy, with round-trip redemptions requiring only 50,000 miles (transfer 120,000 Marriott Bonvoy points).
+Also, business class fares can easily cost you over $2,000.
+Again, Aeroplan comes in handy, with one-ways requiring as few as 15,000 points for business class: